 Strategic versus tactical enterprise service management

 The decade-old, singular use of an ITSM tool in one other business function can be considered “tactical” enterprise service management.
-Think of it as a one-time improvement, and a quick fix to a business-function need.
+Think of it as a one-time enterprise service management improvement, and a quick fix to a business-function need.
 For example, the human resources (HR) department’s use of the ITSM tool to move work out of email inboxes and spreadsheets to benefit from workflow management, and wider work-enhancement, capabilities across all three of “better, faster, cheaper”.Strategic versus tactical enterprise service management… here @SophieDanby explains why you need to understand how they differ #ITSM Click To Tweet

 “Strategic” enterprise service management, on the other hand, is the business-driven sharing of ITSM capabilities across the organization.
 Here, it’s more than a quick fix for a specific business function need.
 Instead, the aim is to improve as much of the organization’s operational capabilities as possible and, as outlined later, strategic enterprise service management can fulfill an organization’s need for digital transformation in digital workflow enablement terms.
 For example, related improvements might start with facilities, then progress to HR, the customer service/support team, finance, etc.